ACCIS Leadership Team

 Data Trends and Analytics Committee

-Committee members: Candice Ashton, Sandy Spring Friends School; Arielle Blumberg, Marymount School of New York; Frank Cabrera, Brooklyn Friends School; Katie Frink, Duchesne Academy of the Sacred Heart; Derek Gueldenzoph, Kimball Union Academy; Evan Hansell, St. Paul Academy & Summit School; Dave Mabe, Woodberry Forest School; John Reilly, Trinity School; Chris Rodriguez, The Lovett School; Sandra Sohne-Johnston, St. Anne's-Belfield School; Jake Talmage, St. Paul's School for Boys; Janet Weller, Harpeth Hall School.
+Committee members: Candice Ashton, Sandy Spring Friends School; Arielle Blumberg, Marymount School of New York; Ben Brown, Oakwood School; Derek Gueldenzoph, Kimball Union Academy; Evan Hansell, St. Paul Academy & Summit School; Scott Kominkiewicz,‘Iolani School; John Reilly, Trinity School; Chris Rodriguez, The Lovett School; Sandra Sohne-Johnston, St. Anne's-Belfield School; Janet Weller, Harpeth Hall School.

 The Data Trends and Analytics committee (formerly the Research and Data subcommittee) coordinates research initiatives, conducts surveys to collect data about school-wide, national, and international issues in education, analyzes trends, disseminates conclusions, functions as a clearinghouse for related information, and maintains the document library on the website.

-The Diversity, Equity, and Inclusion Committee (DE&I) works to provide programming to support counselors with the tools they need to work with diverse populations, as well as taking shared responsibility to understand how to have complex conversations and effectively negotiate issues that impact diverse populations.
+The Diversity, Equity, Inclusion & Belonging Committee (DEIB) works to provide programming to support counselors with the tools they need to work with diverse populations, as well as taking shared responsibility to understand how to have complex conversations and effectively negotiate issues that impact diverse populations.